hulk-code/hulk-code/README.md

       - **FEATURED OF MY PROJECT**
    - Firebase authentication with Google, email, and password
    - This is a site where users can post a job and also bid for a job that was posted by another user.
-   - Job owner can manage states of the user who bid for job.User can see the total posted job and bids job .
+   - The job owner can manage the user's status when bidding.
+Users can see the total posted jobs and bids job.

 4. **PHONE SHOP**